rpellerin/rpellerin.github.io/content/things-to-do-in-prague.md

 While you're in Prague, you HAVE to eat a Trdelník (also called Trdlo).
 It is amazingly good!

-Accomodation-wise, I recommend staying in the Hotel Leonardo Prague, it is fairly inexpensive for a 4-star hotel, and perfectly located, close to all the rouristy places.
+Accomodation-wise, I recommend staying in the Hotel Leonardo Prague, it is fairly inexpensive for a 4-star hotel, and perfectly located, close to all the touristy places.

 In Prague, you'll find many Nextbike stations and bikes in the city.
 It's the best way to get around!